 IAFN receives requests from nurses as well as government officials to support them in integrating forensic nursing into their community’s response to violence.

-In 2023, IAFN has received requests for support from leaders working in the Middle East, Central Asia, South Asia and Central America.
+IAFN has worked with leaders in the Middle East, Central Asia, South Asia, Central America, Europe and Africa to explore integration of forensic nursing.
 Leaders in these regions see the value of a forensic nursing approach related to both survivor health outcomes and community responses to violence.
 They are eager to access IAFN’s deep expertise and tailored technical support to integrate forensic nursing best practices.

 The Foundation seeks to support this work to ensure that patients around the world have access to forensic nurses.